LinkedInLearning/level-up-java-3213389/README.md

 # Level Up: Java
-This is the repository for the LinkedIn Learning course Level Up: Java .
+This is the repository for the LinkedIn Learning course Level Up: Java.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Level Up: Java ][lil-thumbnail-url]